 After I attained my ratings I earned my degree from the University of Alaska Anchorage in Aviation Technology.
 After college I contacted the FAA to apply for a Part 135 Air Taxi Operator's Certificate.
-At the time they weren't authorizing any, so I accepted a job traveling to airports around Alaska assisting in performing a cargo characterization study for TSA.
-A year later when I finished the job I called the FAA again.
-They told me that they still have not begun authorizing Operator's Certificates yet, though I could submit a PASI (Pre-application Statement of Intent) and that would secure a place in line for me, which I did.
+At the time they weren't authorizing any, so I accepted a job traveling to airports around Alaska, assisting in performing a cargo characterization study for TSA (Transportation Security Administration).
+A year later when I finished the job, I called the FAA again.
+They told me that they still had not begun authorizing Operator's Certificates yet, though I could submit a PASI (Pre-application Statement of Intent), and that would secure a place in line for me, which I did.

-David has over 30 years of flying experience in the Alaska Range, who’s happiest running an air service out of Talkeetna, and me who always dreamed of having an air service since I was a little girl, were flabbergasted that we were in the position to attain the Hudson Air Service certificate and start our own air service.
+David, who has over 30 years of flying experience in the Alaska Range, and is happiest running an air service out of Talkeetna, and me, who always dreamed of having an air service since I was a little girl, were flabbergasted that we were in the position to attain the Hudson Air Service certificate and start our own air service.